Skip to content

 Special-Purpose Trees

-In this section, we will look at a special-purpose tree implementation.
-This was developed to help examine how a directory structure might be implemented using trees.
+In this section, we will examine a special-purpose tree implementation.
+It was developed to help examine how a directory structure might be implemented using trees.

 This also addresses a need to intentionally violate the standard premise of all details being hidden from the user.
 When using a real API for filesystems, the details are front and center, allowing the user to glean a great deal of information about the implementation, but perhaps not all of it.